 If you are arrested for driving under the influence in South Carolina, you will be offered a breath test by the arresting officer at the police station or detention center.
 A breath alcohol testing device (DataMaster DMT) will be used to determine your blood alcohol level by calculating the percentage of alcohol exhaled from the lungs.

 How Can a Datamaster DMT Measure Blood Alcohol?

 The blood releases alcohol through the breath.
 When you drink alcohol, the body absorbs it quite literally.
-It saturates tissue lining in the mouth, throat, stomach and intestines, and enters the bloodstream.
-When that blood circulates through the lungs, alcohol evaporates out through air sacs in the lungs.
+It saturates tissue lining in the mouth, throat, stomach, and intestines, and enters the bloodstream.
+When that blood circulates through the lungs, the alcohol evaporates out through air sacs in the lungs.
 A breath test measures the alcohol in the breath that is exhaled.

 A device that can measure alcohol in the breath, can then estimate alcohol in the blood.
-Breath testing devices use special technology to calculate the amount of air expelled, the amount of alcohol in that air and then calculate a blood alcohol level based on this ratio above.
+Breath testing devices use special technology to calculate the amount of air expelled, the amount of alcohol in that air, and then calculate a blood alcohol level based on this ratio above.
 In South Carolina, the only permissible breath testing device is the DataMaster (DMT), which uses infrared technology to measure the alcohol content in the breath.

 Are Breath Test Results Admissible in Court?